-Level control switches are used specifically for material flow control, ensuring that levels remain within a specific, designated range.
-Typically, the materials need to remain within the certain range for safety purposes, or because the process depends on having a very specific amount of the material.
-In addition, level control switches can be used for materials such as liquids, slurries, solids and sludge.
+Level control switches are used specifically for material flow control, ensuring that levels remain within a designated range.
+Typically, the materials need to remain within a certain range for safety purposes or because the process depends on having a very specific amount of the material.
+In addition, level control switches can be used for materials such as liquids, slurries, solids, and sludge.

-Level control switches can be essential components in many applications and are used in a wide range of industries, including industrial, for use in manufacturing and processing applications; marine, for use in control of shipboard vessel liquid levels; commercial, for use in applications such as in office buildings, restaurants and more; residential, for use in water level control applications for houses, condominiums and multi-storied apartment buildings; and appliance, for use in water level control in dishwashers, clothes washers and more.
-Additionally, level control switches can be used in industries such as automotive, defense contracting, wastewater, agriculture, chemical processing and petroleum.
-Although there are many domestic applications in which level control switches are utilized, it is in the industrial applications that their high-precision and efficiency become crucial.
+Level control switches can be essential components in many applications and are used in a wide range of industries, including industrial, for use in manufacturing and processing applications; marine, for use in the control of shipboard vessel liquid levels; commercial, for use in applications such as in office buildings, restaurants and more; residential, for use in water level control applications for houses, condominiums, and multi-storied apartment buildings; and appliance, for use in water level control in dishwashers, clothes washers and more.
+Additionally, level control switches can be used in industries such as automotive, defense contracting, wastewater, agriculture, chemical processing, and petroleum.
+Although there are many domestic applications in which level control switches are utilized, it is in industrial applications that their high precision and efficiency become crucial.